vrockai/pipeline-test/docs/content.md

 ---

-## Gut microbiome of century-old snail specimens stable across time in preservation
+## Gut microbiome of century-old snail specimens stable across time in preservation.
+ 28.06.2022, _BN Chalifour, LE Elder, J Li_

+Museum biological specimens provide a unique means of gathering ecological information that spans wide temporal ranges.
+Museum specimens can also provide information on the microbial communities that persist within the host specimen.
+Together, these provide researchers valuable opportunities to study long-term trends and mechanisms of microbial community change.
+The effects of decades-long museum preservation on host-microbial communities have not been systematically assessed.
+The University of Colorado's Museum of Natural History has densely sampled Oreohelix strigosa (Rocky Mountainsnail) for the past century; many are preserved in ethanol, which provides an excellent opportunity to explore how the microbiome changes across time in preservation.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01286-z)

+10.1186/s40168-022-01286-z

 ---